Identifying and Exploiting Structure in Robot Co-Design: Abstract

 \section{Abstract}

-Co-designing a robot's morphology and control can ensure synergistic interactions between them, prevalent in biological organisms.
-However, co-design is a high-dimensional search problem.
-To make this search tractable, we need a systematic method for identifying inductive biases tailored to its structure.
-In this paper, we analyze co-design landscapes for soft locomotion and manipulation tasks and identify three patterns that are consistent across regions of their co-design spaces.
-We observe that within regions of co-design space, quality varies along a low-dimensional manifold.
-Higher-quality regions exhibit variations spread across more dimensions, while tightly coupling morphology and control.
+Co-design of a robot's morphology and control is a high-dimensional search problem.
+Efficient search depends on exploiting the structure shaped by the interaction between morphology and control.
+In this paper, we analyze co-design landscapes of two soft locomotion and two manipulation tasks.
+We identify three patterns that are consistent across regions of their co-design spaces.
 We leverage these insights to devise an efficient co-design algorithm.
-Since the precise instantiation of this structure varies across tasks and is not known a priori, our algorithm infers it from information gathered during search and adapts to each task's specific structure.
-This yields $36\%$ more improvement than benchmark algorithms when given a limited compute budget.
-Moreover, our algorithm achieved more than two orders of magnitude in sample efficiency compared to these benchmark algorithms, demonstrating the effectiveness of leveraging inductive biases to co-design.
+This algorithm yields co-designs $36\%$ better than those of state-of-the-art algorithms.
+Moreover, these benchmark algorithms required about an order of magnitude more function evaluations to achieve co-designs of comparable quality to ours.
+We inspect the exploration patterns of all algorithms and ablate our algorithm, demonstrating that exploiting the identified structure enables efficient co-design.